kristopolous/DRR/indycast.net/about.md

 unusual.

 Bitrates are computed based on how many bits transit over the connection in a given duration as opposed to being internally taken from the file itself.
-This is a much more direct computation and the sample size is large enough to avoid any errors.
+This is a much more direct and format agnostic computation.
+The sample size is large enough to avoid any errors (in fact, for HE-AAC+ streams, it performs more accurate duration measurements then `ffprobe` ... really).

 ### Is this legal?

-I'm have no idea; I'm not a lawyer.
+I have no idea; I'm not a lawyer.
 We're solving real-world problems here so let's see what happens.

 If you're really concerned, then go ahead and run your own network of servers for personal private use - you can easily stuff 25 stations on any half-assed modern consumer-grade internet connection.
 Each instance takes